Aukse5/SpotPhoenix/Documentation.md

 ## Architecture overview

-### 1.Spot Phoenix Listener (On-Instance)
+### 1.Spot Phoenix Listener (Docker Container On-Instance)
-* Python script deployed on the Spot VM.
+* Python script deployed as a Docker Container on the Spot VM.
 * Polls the Azure Instance Metadata Service (IMDS) via non-routable IP '169.254.169.254'.
 * 1-second polling interval to maximize the 30 second eviction notice window.
 * On eviction notice:
   * Flushes system buffers to disk (via os.sync()) to prevent data corruption
   * Signals local services for graceful shutdown (SIGTERM)
-  * Publishes the eviction event to RabbitMQ
+  * Publishes the eviction event to Celery

 ### 2. Spot Phoenix (Docker Container)
-This application runs in a separate environment, consumes the RabbitMQ queue and triggers two concurrent workflows:
+This application runs in a separate environment, acts as a Celery worker and triggers two concurrent workflows:

 #### Module A : Worker
 * Uses threads for tasks for time efficiency.
-* Upon receiving an eviction message from RabbitMQ:
+* Upon receiving an eviction message from Celery:
   * Updates Azure Traffic Manager to set the endpoint status to <i>Disabled</i> (using azure-mgmt-trafficmanager library).
   * Silences Azure Monitor alerts for the specific VM (using azure.mgmt.alertsmanagement library).

 #### Module B : Resurrector
-* Extracts <i>vm_name</i>, <i>resource_group</i> and <i>subscription_id</i> from the RabbitMQ message payload.
+* Extracts <i>vm_name</i>, <i>resource_group</i> and <i>subscription_id</i> from the Celery task payload.
 * Ensures the VM state is <i>Deallocated </i> (via azure-mgmt-compute) before initiating the restart loop to avoid API conflicts during the eviction process.
 * Uses the AZURE_COMPUTE_API_VERSION defined in the environment variables to construct the REST API requests.
 * Wait-and-Retry loop